Fat Tire Bike Tips for Beginner Riders

 10. Share the trail

 Many fat tire trails are shared with cross-country skiers, hikers and snowshoers.
-Stay out of the ski tracks and be prepared to pull over for others.
+One of the important fat tire bike tips is to stay out of the ski tracks and be prepared to pull over for others.
 Chances are the further away from the trailhead you get, the fewer people you’ll run into.

 Fat tire biking in winter is a lot of fun – even magical – when the weather and the trail conditions are right.
 You’ll enjoy it even more if you’ve dressed properly, maintained your fitness level and follow the fat tire bike tips.